Pleistocene: Dating

-The Pleistocene has been dated from 2.580 million (±0.005) to 11,650 years BP with the end date expressed in radiocarbon years as 10,000 carbon-14 years BP.
+The Pleistocene has been dated from 2.580 million (±0.005) to 11,700 years BP with the end date expressed in radiocarbon years as 10,000 carbon-14 years BP.
 It covers most of the latest period of repeated glaciation, up to and including the Younger Dryas cold spell.
-The end of the Younger Dryas has been dated to about 9640 BC (11,654 calendar years BP).
+The end of the Younger Dryas has been dated to about 9700 BCE (11,700 years before present).
 The end of the Younger Dryas is the official start of the current Holocene Epoch.
-Although it is considered an epoch, the Holocene is not significantly different from previous interglacial intervals within the Pleistocene.
+Although it is considered an epoch, the Holocene was not significantly different in terms of temperature change than previous Pleistocene interglacial intervals, although the rapid onset of the Anthropocene is unprecedented.
 In the ICS timescale, the Pleistocene is divided into four stages or ages, the Gelasian, Calabrian, Chibanian (previously the unofficial "Middle Pleistocene"), and Upper Pleistocene (unofficially the "Tarantian").
 In addition to these international subdivisions, various regional subdivisions are often used.

 In 2009 the International Union of Geological Sciences (IUGS) confirmed a change in time period for the Pleistocene, changing the start date from 1.806 to 2.588 million years BP, and accepted the base of the Gelasian as the base of the Pleistocene, namely the base of the Monte San Nicola GSSP.
 The start date has now been rounded down to 2.580 million years BP.
 The IUGS has yet to approve a type section, Global Boundary Stratotype Section and Point (GSSP), for the upper Pleistocene/Holocene boundary (i.e. the upper boundary).
 The proposed section is the North Greenland Ice Core Project ice core 75° 06' N 42° 18' W. The lower boundary of the Pleistocene Series is formally defined magnetostratigraphically as the base of the Matuyama (C2r) chronozone, isotopic stage 103.
-Above this point there are notable extinctions of the calcareous nanofossils: Discoaster pentaradiatus and Discoaster surculus.
+Above this point there are notable extinctions of the calcareous nannofossils: Discoaster pentaradiatus and Discoaster surculus.
 The Pleistocene covers the recent period of repeated glaciations.

 The name Plio-Pleistocene has, in the past, been used to mean the last ice age.
-Formerly, the boundary between the two epochs was drawn at the time when the foraminiferal species Hyalinea baltica first appeared in the marine section at La Castella, Calabria, Italy; however, the revised definition of the Quaternary, by pushing back the start date of the Pleistocene to 2.58 Ma, results in the inclusion of all the recent repeated glaciations within the Pleistocene.
+Formerly, the boundary between the two epochs was drawn at the time when the foraminiferal species Hyalinea baltica first appeared in the marine section at La Castella, Calabria, Italy.
+However, the revised definition of the Quaternary, by pushing back the start date of the Pleistocene to 2.58 Ma, results in the inclusion of all the recent repeated glaciations within the Pleistocene.

-Radiocarbon dating is considered to be inaccurate beyond around 50,000 years ago.
-Marine isotope stages (MIS) derived from Oxygen isotopes are often used for giving approximate dates.
+While radiocarbon dating is well-suited for dates in the Holocene, its half life is too short for practical use in Pleistocene dating.
+Instead geologists use marine isotope stages derived from oxygen isotopes to date materials deposited in the Pleistocene.